megaease/easemesh/docs/INSTALL.md

 - Control plane manages services' registry, configurations for the Mesh.
 - Sidecar takes over all traffic in and out of the application container.
-- Ingress takes over all traffics entered the cluster of the K8s.
+- Ingress takes over all traffic entered the cluster of the K8s.

 You can found Easegress from [here](https://github.com/megaease/easegress/releases).
 The latest image has been uploaded by us.
 You can download it by `docker pull`.